-- 115. The second layer information must also be made available at a place easily accessible to the data subject, for example as a complete information sheet available at a central location (e.g. information desk, reception or cashier) or displayed on an easy accessible poster.
+- 117. The second layer information must also be made available at a place easily accessible to the data subject, for example as a complete information sheet available at a central location (e.g. information desk, reception or cashier) or displayed on an easy accessible poster.
 As mentioned above, the first layer warning sign has to refer clearly to the second layer information.
 In addition, it is best if the first layer information refers to a digital source (e.g. QR-code or a website address) of the second layer.
 However, the information should also be easily available non-digitally.
-In any case, it must be possible to access the second layer information without entering the surveyed area.
-This can be achieved for example by a link or any other appropriate means like a phone number that can be called.
-It must contain all other information that is mandatory under Article 13 GDPR. - 116.
+It should be possible to access the second layer information without entering the surveyed area, especially if the information is provided digitally (this can be achieved for example by a link).
+Other appropriate means could be a phone number that can be called.
+However the information is provided, it must contain all that is mandatory under Article 13 GDPR. - 118.
 In addition to these options, and also to make them more effective, the EDPB promotes the use of technological means to provide information to data subjects.
 This may include for instance; geolocating cameras and including information in mapping apps or websites so that individuals can easily, on the one hand, identify and specify the video sources related to the exercise of their rights, and on the other hand, obtain more detailed information on the processing operation.